mcmaxwell/react-query/README.md

-# Product list with save in the server
+# Product list with save on the server